• Home

 Is the final reward (Brainrot 25) worth it?

-The “25” Brainrot generates $1 million per second in passive income after you unlock it for $250 million in-game cash.
+The “25” Brainrot generates $2.5 million per second in passive income.
 That’s one of the highest passive income rates available in Steal a Brainrot, making it valuable for long-term progression and currency grinding.

 Safety tips